 The Idaho Child Care Program (ICCP) provides child care assistance to low-income, working families by paying for a portion of child care, and parents co-pay for the remaining cost.

-Eligibility is based on household income and family size.
+Child care assistance is available to parents in Idaho who are income eligible and are working or going to college.
 Priority is given to families already receiving Temporary Assistance for Families in Idaho (TAFI).